fluffy/draft-jennings-perc-double/draft-jennings-perc-double-01.md

 Obviously, if the MDD is to be able to modify header fields but not decrypt the payload, then it must have cryptographic context for the outer transform, but not the inner transform.
 This document does not define how the MDD should be provisioned with this information.
-One possible way to provide key material for the outer ("hop-by-hop") transform is to use [@I-D.jones-perc-dtls-tunnel].
+One possible way to provide keying material for the outer ("hop-by-hop") transform is to use [@I-D.jones-perc-dtls-tunnel].